Fully34/dia-test-media/README.md

 ### Debugging

-A script endpoint is available for starting the node app with node-inspect:
+To run the app with node-inspector:

 ```
 npm run debug